-11 August,2021 | By Brainwonders
+31 May,2023 | By Brainwonders

-The first and foremost of many major career-related decisions you will make in your life is selecting a subject stream for Class 11th and 12th.
-After spending your primary years in a school studying a wide range of subjects, this is the moment when you have to choose a specialized stream that best meets your interests, abilities, and career aspirations.
+The first and foremost of many major career-related decisions you will make is selecting a Sceince subject stream for Class 11th and 12th.
+After spending your prior years in a school studying a wide range of subjects, this is the moment when you have to choose a specialised stream that best meets your interests, abilities, and career aspirations.
 Don't worry if you haven't yet defined a specific career objective; there is still plenty of time to do so.

 In this blog, we will focus on the 11th science subject.
 Knowing what knowledge each subject offers will be of great assistance to you.
 So let's discuss the 11th science subject.